jkendall327/dotnet-explanations/csharp/delegates.md

 `var myDelegate = new ExampleDelegate(AddThenSquare);` creates an *instance* of the delegate we defined.

-(Advanced note: we could actually define our delegate outside of `MyExampleClass`.
-This is because behind the scenes, all delegates are actually classes.)
+> ⚠️ We could actually define our delegate outside of `MyExampleClass`.
+This is because behind the scenes, all delegates are actually classes.

 `myDelegate` now contains `AddThenSquare`.
 Because delegates are like `List<>`s, we can add multiple methods to it.